In This Article

 For 2026 filing: The situation may change.
 Watch for new IRS guidance (Revenue Ruling, Notice, or FAQ), CFTC clarification on Polymarket and Robinhood's regulatory status, state-level guidance from NJ or other high-tax states, and platform 1099 policies.
 File conservatively, document well, and be ready to amend if guidance clarifies.

-Readers uncertain whether prediction markets are "gambling" or "investment income" should read our gambling tax services page, which walks through the distinction and covers the "professional trader" test in detail.
+Readers uncertain whether prediction markets are "gambling" or "investment income" should read the gambling tax services page, which walks through the distinction and covers the "professional trader" test in detail.

 Frequently Asked Questions